diacode/diacode-website/source/blog/2016-01-08-trello-clone-with-phoenix-and-react-pt-2.html.markdown

 ...
 ```

-If we now start our development server we can see that **Webpack** is also started and
+If we now start our development server we can see that **Webpack** is also running and
 watching:

 ```bash